 - Salt to taste

-- Wash the toor dal well till water runs clear.
-Soak it in water for about 30 minutes( soaked dal helps in faster cooking of the dal).Pressure cook the dal until pressure is released 3 times, so that the dal is cooked well.
+- Rinse the toor dal well till water runs clear.
+Soak it in water for about 30 minutes(soaked dal helps in faster cooking of the dal).Pressure cook the dal until pressure is released 3 times, so that the dal is cooked well.
 Transfer the cooked dal in a deep pan, mash it well,add a little water to get an even consistency and let it simmer on low heat.

 - Serve hot with steaming hot rice and shallow fried fritters of your choice.